fbpx Motivation | University of West Alabama Skip to main content

 The major difference between students who reach their potential by graduation — and those who don’t — is motivation.
 Students with greater motivation will really dig in and learn as much as possible for the time and money spent on their education.

-The most important factors interfering with motivation are:
+The key factors interfering with motivation include:

-• depression from feeling overburdened with class work,
+• depression from feeling overburdened with classwork,

-• peer pressure to resist studying, personal relationships and family problems, and
+• peer pressure to resist studying, personal relationships and family problems, and unclear career goals.

 • Produce some realistic, concrete career goals that are appropriate to your abilities and interests.